pradyumnameena/Processor-Design/README.md

 3. Read addend from Rm of register file, if it is MLA instruction.
 Perform multiplication.<br/>
 4. Perform addition, if it is MLA instruction.<br/>
 5. Write result into register Rd of register file.<br/>

+### Notes
+1. Actions shown in blue should be performed subject to the condition specified by IR[31-28] being satisfied.<br/>
+2. The first step in all the instructions is common.
+It will help in simplifying controller design if the second step for all instructions is also made common (that is, always read from Rn and Rm, whether required or not).
+Then controller can look at the instruction type in step 2 and decide to follow different sequences for different cases from step 3 onwards.<br/>
+3. The data path need not bother about sequencing of the steps or deciding whether a step is required or not.
+That is the job of the controller.
+In every cycle, the controller instructs the datapath to perform some step or micro-operations.<br/>